-- b.
-"Mechanical restraint" means the use of an approved mechanical device that restricts the freedom of movement or voluntary functioning of a limb or a portion of a person's body as a means to control his or her physical activities. - c.
-"Physical restraint" means the use of approved physical interventions or "hands on" holds to prevent an individual from moving his or her body to engage in a behavior that places him, her or others at risk of physical harm. - 51.
-"Seclusion" means retention, for any period of time, of an individual alone in a locked room, or a space from which the individual may not freely exit or from which the individual believes he or she may not exit. - 52.
-"Service area" means the geographical area designated by the Director that forms the boundaries within cities and towns for each CMHC. - 53.
-"Services" means the individually planned interventions intended to reduce or ameliorate the symptoms of mental disorders or substance dependence or abuse through treatment, training, rehabilitation, or other supports. - 54.
-"Significant others" means individuals who are important to the person served, as identified by the person served. - 55.
-"Staff" means and includes, but is not limited to, any employee, intern, trainee, or volunteer performing a service or activities for the organization and for meeting the needs of individuals served for which competent performance is expected. - 56.
-"State opioid treatment authority" means the Department and is also used to refer to the individual designated by the Director to serve as a liaison between the Department, the federal government and the organizations who provide services to individuals with opioid use disorder.
+- "Chemical or pharm acological restraint" means medication that is given for the emergency control of behavior when the medication is not standard treatment for the individual's medical or psychiatric condition. - "Mechanical restraint" means the use of an approved mechanical device that restricts the freedom of movement or voluntary functioning of a limb or a portion of a person's body as a means to control his or her physical activities.

+- c.
+"Physical restraint" means the use of approved physical interventions or "hands on" holds to prevent an individual from moving his or her body to engage in a behavior that places him, her or others at risk of physical harm. - 48.53.
+"Seclusion" means retention, for any period of time, of an individual alone in n-a locked room, or a space from which the individual may not freely exit or from which the individual believes he or she may not exit. - 54.
+"Service area" means the geographical area designated by the Director - 49. r-that forms the boundaries within cities and towns for each CMHC. - 50.55.
+"Services" means the individually planned interventions intended to reduce or means the symptoms of mental disorders or substance dependence or abuse through treatment, training, rehabilitation, or other supports. - 56.
+"Significant others" means individuals who are important to the person - 51. n-served, as identified by the person served. - 57.
+"Staff" means and includes, but is not limited to, any employee, intern, - trainee, or volunteer performing a service or activities for the organization and for meeting the needs of individuals served for which competent performance is expected. - "State opioid treatment authority" means the Department and is also used to - 58. refer to the individual designated by the Director to serve as a liaison between the Department, the federal government and the organizations who provide services to individuals with opioid use disorder.e - 59.
+"Twenty-four/seven" or "24/7" means continually for twenty-four hours per day, seven days per weekthe Department and is also used to refer to the individual designated by the Director to serve as a liaison between the Department, the federal government and the organizations who provide services to individuals with opioid use disorder. - 53.
+"Twenty-four/seven" or "24/7" means continually for twenty-four hours perday, seven days per week.